 Find out all you need to know about our corporate volunteering options

 We are delighted to advise that we have been overwhelmed with volunteer offers from our corporate supporters, to help us respond the numerous challenges COVID-19 has thrown our way.
 As a result, at this stage we are not seeking assistance from corporate volunteers.
-We will be reviewing this in early 2021, and we encourage you to check in with us then, to find out our plans.
+We will be reviewing this mid-year, and we encourage you to check in with us then, to find out our plans.

 In the meantime, if you are still able to get involved and help us achieve our goals, please consider the following options: